morganyeh06/zbls-trainer/README.md

 **Training Algorithms** <br />
 Click the "Start" button to practice the selected cases in a random order, or click "Recap" to view each case once.
+Use the spacebar to start/stop the timer, or tap the screen if using on a mobile device.
+When in recap mode, click the "Again" button to practice the previous case again.